sunithasomanna/ODIM/README.md

         odimraServerCertFQDNSan: grfplugin,grfplugin-events
         ```

-13. Move odimra_kafka_client.key and odimra_kafka_client.crt stored in odimCertsPath to a different folder.
+13. Move odimra_kafka_client.key, odimra_kafka_client.crt stored, odimra_server.key and odimra_server.crt in odimCertsPath to a different folder.

      <blockquote>NOTE: odimCertsPath is the absolute path of the directory where certificates required by the services of Resource Aggregator for ODIM are present.
 Refer to the "Odim-controller configuration parameters" section in this document for more information on odimCertsPath. </blockquote>